 How Do I Use Mold Earth in 5e?

-Here are a few ways to use Mold Earth in DnD 5e, broken down by option:
+Here are some Mold Earth 5e uses, broken down by option:

 On the flip side, floods can be incredibly devastating to towns, cave networks, etc.